TN 99 (03-25)

 g.
 Pay stubs that do not contain all the required information

-When pay stubs do not contain all the required information discussed above in SI 00820.130A.1, use other primary or secondary evidence to resolve any discrepancies, following the priority order in SI 00820.130C.
+When pay stubs do not contain all the required information discussed in this section SI 00820.130A.2, use other primary or secondary evidence to resolve any discrepancies, following the priority order in SI 00820.130Cin this section.
 Document the evidence and the resolution using the instructions on electronic evidence documentation in GN 00301.286.

 h.
 Pay stubs with questionable credibility